Polymer/polymer-bundler/README.md

 - `-v`|`--version`: print version number
 - `-p <arg>`|`--abspath <arg>`: use <arg> as the "webserver root", make all adjusted urls absolute
 - `--exclude <path>`: exclude a subpath from root.
 Use multiple times to exclude multiple paths.
 Tags to excluded paths are kept.
-- `--strip-excludes`: Exclude a subpath and remove any links referencing it.
+- `--strip-exclude`: Exclude a subpath and remove any links referencing it.
 - `--inline-scripts`: Inline external scripts.
 - `--inline-css`: Inline external stylesheets.
 - `--strip-comments`: Strips all HTML comments not containing an @license from the document.